apollographql/persistgraphql/README.md

 ## Using a hash of the query as an ID to allow scaling for multiple clients

-Use the optional `hash_ids` flag to substitute a `sha512` hash of the query as the map value rather then the default which is an incremental integer.
+Use the optional `hash_ids` flag to substitute a `sha512` hash of the query as the map value rather than the default which is an incremental integer.
 This will avoid ID collisions for multiple clients using the same server.

 ```
 persistgraphql src/ --add_typename